If you work with text data in Google Sheets, sometimes you may have a need to know the character count in a cell in Google Sheets.

 In that case, I can quickly put these titles in Google Sheets and use formulas to get the character count.

-In this tutorial, I will show you how to count the number of characters in a cell/range in Google Sheets.
+In this tutorial, I will show you how to count the number of characters in a cell/range in Google Sheets using the LEN function.

 So let’s get started!